 The furnace blower motor is responsible for pushing heated air through the ductwork and into your home.
 Over time, normal wear and tear can cause the furnace motor to start squealing, grinding, buzzing, or whistling sound.
 Here are some of the most common culprits behind furnace motor noise:

-• Bent blower wheel – Wheel structure failure can bend the blower wheel blades, creating imbalances and noise during operation.
+- Bent blower wheel – Contact with a foreign object can bend the blower wheel blades, creating imbalances and noise during operation.

 Diagnosing the Source of Blower Motor Noise